LiQiiiii/LiQiiiii/README.md

-- Hi, I’m @LiQiiiii, a master student from NUS.
+- Hi there, I’m @LiQiiiii, a Master Student@NUS.
 - How to reach me: liqi@u.nus.edu.